October 30th, 2018 update release includes the following features/updates:

 - Line of Code formatting update

 This update allows you to dismiss results that have been determined to not be accessibility issues.
 Errors, Alerts or Contrast Errors can be dismissed.
 The ability to dismiss an item is permission-based and requires a note to be made on the dismissal.
-By default, this permission is only turned for owners of the account.
+By default, this permission is only turned on for owners of the account.
 The permission can be assigned to any role.

 Dismissing a result removes it from the latest scan and all future scans until the HTML is changed.
 Once the HTML is changed of that specific node the result will return.